What's Metabolism? Is Yours Fast or Slow?

 The kind of metabolism you have will determine how you should eat to be healthy and not to gain (or lose) too much weight.
-Your metabolism is a function of your body that’s responsible for transforming nutrients into energy.

 The energy produced by your metabolism is used in vital functions, including: